 District Hall County

 School Name The Foundry

 Team Lead Principal, Mitch Murphy

-Fed Federal Funding Options to Be Employed (SWP Schools) in this Plan (Select all that apply) ✓ Traditional funding (all Federal funds budgeted separately) Consolidated funds (state/local and federal funds consolidated) - Cohort systems ONLY 'FUND 400' - Consolidation of Federal funds only
+Federal Funding Options to Be Traditional funding (Federal funds budgeted separately)

+Employed (SWP Schools) in this

+Plan (Select all that apply)

-Fact Factors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY Other (if selected, please describe below)
+Fact tors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY Other (if selected, please describe below)

 Overarching Need as identified in Students struggling to complete course work and stay on target graduation date.
 CNA Section 3.2 Root Cause # 1 Students struggling with transition into Alternative School from their primary school.
 Students already requiring credit recovery upon arriving from their primary school.
-Goal Teachers will utilize progress monitoring and class period goal setting to target a 3% growth rate every class period on Edgenuity.
-During weekly PLC meetings The Foundry staff will utilize progress monitoring to track and develop a plan to provide support to insure 70% percent of students will be on pace to achieve 50% progress or more in their 4 core subject courses by semesters end.
+Goal 75% of high school students will be on target to complete their three Direct-Taught and/or Edgenuity courses by the semester's end.